Tentative Course Schedule

 ERS 108 – Beaches and Coasts

 An introduction to coastal landforms, including beaches, salt marshes, tidal flats and sea cliffs, their origins, global distribution, and associated nearshore processes.
 Human impacts to the coastal zone, including coastal erosion, land loss and management, and human responses to sea-level change are considered.
-One day field trip.
-Lec 3.
+Course may have field trips during class time and a one day field trip.
 (This course is identical to SMS 108.)
-Satisfies the General Education Applications of Scientific Knowledge and Population and the Environment Requirements.

 Credits: 3